jacobwarren/saplings/README.md

 4. **Adaptation**: Automatically adjusting prompts, retrieval strategies, and other parameters
 5. **Fine-tuning**: Creating specialized LoRA adapters for recurring tasks

+### Multimodal Support

+Saplings provides a flexible system for handling multiple modalities:

+1. **Unified Interface**: Goal-specific agents that handle multiple modalities rather than separate agents for each modality
+2. **Modality Handlers**: Specialized handlers for text, image, audio, and video content
+3. **Flexible Input/Output**: Specify input and output modalities when running tasks
+4. **Message Integration**: Seamless conversion between modalities and message content
+5. **Extensibility**: Easy to add support for new modalities

 ## Installation

 ```bash